canonical/ubuntu-core-docs/en/reference/assertions.md

 Assertions are intended to be understandable by human inspection, although full validation requires the use of provided tooling.

-Assertions are the way trust information is transmitted between the different parts of the snap ecosystem (snap daemon, snapcraft, store...).
+Assertions are the way trust information is transmitted between the different parts of the snap ecosystem (snapd daemon, snapcraft tool, store...).
+They are used for things like stating who is the publisher of a snap or who created a device image, or for allowing to do some actions if the right assertion is provided (like creating a system user).

 The typical format of an assertion, with common headers, is as follows: